How herbal and homoeopathic medicines will be treated by the MHRA if there is a no-deal Brexit

 The policy for homeopathic medicines will follow that for MAs in areas including place of establishment, variations and any other matters ongoing at EU-level on exit day.

-In the event of no deal, the MHRA will expand the definition of a homoeopathic medicinal product.
+In the event of a no-deal Brexit, the MHRA will expand the definition of a homoeopathic medicinal product.
 The definition will cover products prepared from homoeopathic stocks made in accordance with a homoeopathic manufacturing procedure described in a pharmacopoeia used officially in a country that is included in a list published by the MHRA.

 The list will include the: